Average Load Voltage for Step down Chopper (Buck Converter) Solution

 How to calculate Average Load Voltage for Step down Chopper (Buck Converter)?

-The Average load voltage for step down chopper (Buck converter) formula is defined as the average of the load voltage across the load connected to the buck converter is calculated using Load Voltage = Duty Cycle*Source Voltage.
+The Average load voltage for step down chopper (Buck converter) formula is defined as the average of the load voltage across the load connected to the buck converter is calculated using Average Load Voltage Step Down Chopper = Duty Cycle*Source Voltage.
 To calculate Average Load Voltage for Step down Chopper (Buck Converter), you need Duty Cycle (d) & Source Voltage (Vs).
 With our tool, you need to enter the respective value for Duty Cycle & Source Voltage and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know